This section highlights publications on research conducted by ZikaPLAN consortium members and partners as part of the initiative.

 How do biting disease vectors behaviourally respond to host availability?

-Laith Yakob - BioMed Central, August 16, 2017
+Laith Yakob - BioMed Central, August 2017

 A novel formula that accounts for vectors’ diverse feeding behaviour is presented and nested into a vector-borne disease transmission model.
 This coupled structure offers a flexible framework that can be applied to any vector-borne disease to assess the epidemiological importance of the availability of multiple blood host species.

 Characteristics of Dysphagia in Infants with Microcephaly Caused by Congenital Zika Virus Infection, Brazil 2015

 In this article, the characteristics of dysphagia in 9 infants in Brazil with microcephaly caused by congenital Zika virus infection are summarized.
 They show that dysphagia resulting from Congenital Zika Syndrome microcephaly is severe and has onset after 3 months of age.

 Zika virus tropism and interactions in myelinating neural cell cultures: CNS cells and myelin are preferentially affected